DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/30 Work with Tables.md

-Users can insert and work with tables if you add the following items to the toolbar:
+Users can insert and modify tables if you add the following items to the toolbar:

 ---
 ##### jQuery